Updated: Sep 21

 Regarding where to go in this massive expanse, British Columbia is always a great RV destination.
-With a healthy mixture of big cities, small towns and national parks, you can experience both nature and culture.
+With a healthy mixture of big cities, small towns, and national parks, you can experience both nature and culture.
 The sea to sky highway, linking Vancouver to Whistler Ski Resort and beyond, is a phenomenal route to drive.

 Canada has some of the finest hiking trails in the world, with varying levels of length and difficulty.
-Climbers, mountain bikers and water sports enthusiasts will be in their element.
+Climbers, mountain bikers, and water sports enthusiasts will be in their element.
 The driving will also be a thoroughly enjoyable part, with incredible scenery to take in as you traverse the long highways.

 5. Mainland Europe

 Your access to the countries of the EU and EEA will depend on where you’re traveling from.
 For those who are European citizens, all of Europe is open to you with relatively little bother.
-For natives of other continents, you will need a visa for each country you plan on travelling through.
+For natives of other continents, you will need a visa for each country you plan on traveling through.
 In any case, border countries are fairly straightforward within the EU.

-Europe contains so much diversity in the forms of language, architecture and landscape, making it the perfect place for an RV adventure.
+Europe contains so much diversity in the forms of language, architecture, and landscape, making it the perfect place for an RV adventure.
 Spend anything from a few weeks to several months driving around the continent and you’ll see plenty to amaze you.